Ultimate Guide to Blockchain Technology

 - Smart contracts can be used to perform transactions without the need for middlemen.

 - Blockchain can be used for crowdfunding where people donating can easily track if they are donations have been put to correct use.

 - Securing personal identities online is one of the biggest drawbacks of current online systems.
 Blockchain can be used to distribute this data in a way that it becomes secure and there is no central point of hacking.

 - People can store records pertaining to their achievements academically and professionally on blockchain and share with other people like prospective employers or loan managers.
-As it is on blockchain, the other party can easily verify the authenticity of information.
+As it is on the blockchain, the other party can easily verify the authenticity of the information.